 - About Us

-K. International School Tokyo (KIST), founded in 1997, is a private, co-educational, secular day school serving the international community of Tokyo from pre-Kindergarten to Grade 12.
-Conveniently located less than one minute from Kiyosumi-Shirakawa Station in Koto-ku, Tokyo, KIST offers an affordable international education for approximately 600 students representing around 50 different nationalities.
+K. International School Tokyo (KIST), founded in 1997, is a private, co-educational, non-denominational day school serving the international community of Tokyo from pre-Kindergarten to Grade 12.
+Conveniently located less than one minute from Kiyosumi-Shirakawa Station in Koto-ku, Tokyo, KIST offers an affordable international education to more than 630 students representing around 50 different nationalities.

 In order to prepare students for their adult life, KIST strives to create a safe and caring environment set firmly within a framework that promotes academic excellence through traditional values, a disciplined approach and a healthy lifestyle.
 The three guiding principles of Respect, Responsibility and Safety overarch all aspects of school life.
 All students are required to abide by the school dress code by wearing the school uniform and maintaining a conservative appearance throughout their enrolment.
 They are also expected to act in appropriate ways that uphold the name of the school.
 KIST students possess high academic aspirations and the desire to continue “Learning for Life” after they graduate.
 They also demonstrate their compassion by acting on their desire to help others in need and believe that such actions can make the world a better place.